 Opportunities for ministries

-Each fall we offer our intentions for our financial gifts for the next year to share the monetary needs and responsibilities of our church with other community members.
+Each fall we offer our intentions for our financial gifts for the next year to share the monetary responsibilities of our church with other community members.
 Giving of our financial resources is one way that we say “thank you” to God for the gifts given us, one of which is this community of faith.

 Giving of our financial resources has a practical use as well as a spiritual significance.
-Every church has fixed expenses which must be met monthly.
+Every church has fixed expenses that must be met monthly.
 By sharing our intentions to contribute a certain amount each month, New Song will know what it can count on to meet expenses and what sort of programs we can plan for the coming year.
 We ask members to complete Stated Intentions forms each fall as part of New Song’s stewardship campaign.

 Planting seeds for future fruit is both an act of hope and an expression of faith.
 We plan in hope that the small seeds will one day produce a tree whose fruit will bless future generations.
 We trust in faith by entrusting those who follow us to nurture our tree, harvest the fruit properly, and use it for the best purposes.
 Making a planned gift to New Song is a similar undertaking.
 A planned gift is a seed whose promised fruit will support the church well beyond our lifetimes.